electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q8-e-tron/_index.md

 ## Audi Q8 e-tron dimensions

-The dimensions on the Audi Q8 e-tron will be the same as the Audi e-tron.
+The dimensions on the Audi Q8 e-tron almost identical as the Audi e-tron.

 [Go to dimensions](dimensions)